 We know that as we get older, our skin composition changes (read: less collagen, thinner skin, the development of fine lines and wrinkles), but it seems that Vargas has beat these odds and found the key to the fountain of youth.
 As such, we thought we'd tap her for the skincare practices she personally swears by, particularly for aging skin.
 Below, she shares her best secrets.

 "Not using sunscreen.
 People wonder why Julianne Moore has such great skin.
 While her facials are extremely important, her lifelong use of sunscreen is really her biggest anti-aging secret."
+Vargas admits.

-"I think over-exfoliating is the worst mistake I see repeatedly.
-Somehow, women have gotten the impression that the more they use retinols, glycolics, and scrubs, the better.
+"Over-exfoliating is another mistake I see repeatedly.
+Somehow, women have gotten the impression that the more they use retinol, glycolic, and scrubs, the better.
 However, we really need to understand that the skin can only take so much of that stuff.
 I see time and again women who come in with red, inflamed skin who think they need more peels and microdermabrasion.
 The skin thins over time with all of that, and I think we can all agree that once you reach the point of inflammation you really can't expect anything good to result."

 If you over-exfoliated, try repairing your skin with niacinamide, a skin-firming, barrier-repairing ingredient.